SamMartin92/tic-tac-to/README.md

           }
         }

+- There wass a console error which related to the the end of round announcer.
+  - If a user completed one full round in in one game mode and then switched from a one-player game to a two-player game or vice-versa and then used the reset button on the end of round announcer modal, a console error appeared.

+  <img src='assets/images/readme/testing-and-bugs/console-error.PNG'>

+  - This was due to the fact the a removeChild method in the case above wass used to remove the div containing the end of round image (happy or sad bunny).
+  - When the game wass swicthed, a new div wass placed where the div that was to be removed lay and the original div was no longer the child.
+  - To fix this, rather than using the removeChild method, I simply set the innerHTML div which held the images to '``'ìmageSpace.innerHTML=``'.
+This emptied the div and removed the console error.

 #### Unfixed bugs
-- There is a console error which relates to the the end of round announcer.
-  - If a user completes one full round in in one game mode and then switches from a one-player game to a two-player game or vice-versa and then uses the reset button on the end of round announcer modal, a console error appears.

-  <img src='assets/images/readme/testing-and-bugs/console-error.PNG'>

-  - This is due to the fact the removeChild in the case above is used to remove the div containing the end of round image (happy or sad bunny).
-  - When the game is swicthed, a new div is placed where the div that is removed is and the original div is no longer the child.
-  - This, however, has no practical effect on the user.
-The images still generate as they should and this does not throw any errors in JSHint, so I am happy to leave it as is, as the code still works.
+- As far as I am aware, no bugs on the site have been left unfixed.

 ### Deployment

 #### This site was built in gitpod and deployed in github.
 Please see steps to deploy site below: